{short description of image} International SPEEDWAY {short description of image}

 (only 2 riders) (only 1 rider)

-Match comprised 4 races between these 3 riders - Parker won 3 races, and Tauser the other
+Match comprised 4 x 3-rider races - Parker won 3 races, and Tauser the other

 Alfred Rumrich 1 Fernand Meynier 0